BMW Sauber F1.07

 The BMW Sauber F1.07 is a Formula One single-seater racing car built by BMW Sauber for the 2007 Formula One World Championship.
 The chassis was designed by Willy Rampf, Walter Reidl, Jörg Zander and Willem Toet with the powertrain being designed by Heinz Paschen.
 The car was the first to have been designed fully by BMW, following their purchase of the former Sauber team.
 Initial pre-season testing was very positive, with many speculating that BMW could surprise some of the top teams with their performances when the season got underway.

+Design

 Aerodynamics

 The rear wing is mounted by the endplates, rather than the pylon-mounted arrangement used by some rivals' cars (such as the McLaren MP4-22).

-Engine and gearbox
+Engine and transmission

 The engine's name, P86/7, is indicative of the fact that it is not a new engine, since it is heavily based on the P86 used in the 2006 F1.06 car.
 This is a requirement of the homologation rules introduced by the FIA.
 The BMW Sauber team adopted a seamless shift sequential transmission mechanism, known as QuickShift, for its gearbox.